DETAILED ACTION

 Annotated Fig. 7 of Chen

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the application to configure the cutting element and closure part of Himmelsbach et al. so that at least one part of the cutting tooth contacts the tapered intermediate region, as taught by Chen, in order to guide and facilitate the cutting of the closure.
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the application to configure the cutting element and closure part of Himmelsbach et al. so that the cutting element overlaps both the weakening zone and the intermediate region in a projection direction parallel to the central axis, as taught by Chen, in order to guide and facilitate the cutting of the closure.
 One having ordinary skill in the art would have recognized through the teaching of Chen that simply extending the intermediate region of Himmelsbach et al. a small amount would provide the improved cutting of the teaching, and that this modification could be implemented with predictable results.

 Regarding claim 2, Himmelsbach et al. further disclose that the weakening zone has less than 50% of the height of the central region measured parallel to the central axis (apparent from annotated Fig. 5 above).